-Paper Mario The Thousand Year Door had this, accompanied with camera zoom abuse, on a couple occasions, including when you first see Flurrie in a cutscene and she flips out at being unable to find her necklace and when you first meet Ghost T. and he asks for your soul.
+Paper Mario: The Thousand-Year Door had this, accompanied with camera zoom abuse, on a couple occasions, including when you first see Flurrie in a cutscene and she flips out at being unable to find her necklace and when you first meet Ghost T. and he asks for your soul.
 He's just kidding, though.

-Pokemon Mystery Dungeon 2. had the dimensional scream.
+Pokémon Mystery Dungeon 2. had the dimensional scream.
 The first you get it, you hear a high-pitch noise as you pass out.
 If that wasn't scary enough, the 'H-H-Help!' that accompanied it made it so.

-Assassins Creed Revelations has a scare chord play during a Templar stalker attack.
+Assassin's Creed: Revelations has a scare chord play during a Templar stalker attack.
 Foreshadowed only by creepy whispers, the scare chord coupled with a completely random attack by what you thought was an ordinary citizen makes a stalker attack absolutely terrifying.

 Get a game over in Dragon's Lair and your reward for failing will be an image of Dirk decaying into a skeleton accompanied by a very effective organ chord.